zouharvi/corpusCzechVerse/README.md

 ## Structure

-Each file holds poems comming from a single book of poetry.
+Each file holds poems coming from a single book of poetry.
 Each poem is a dict with following structure:

 ```python
 {